 - If the results of previous controls are inconclusive, incomplete, or not satisfactory.

 - If certain circumstances are identified that attest to the existence of tax infringements.

-- In case of reorganisation or liquidation.
+- In the event of reorganisation or liquidation.

 Statute of limitations